Correction, June 20: Carl Dickens. Updated, 5:05 p.m., May 22: recording added; 10 a.m.: More information.

 He squeaked by to reelection in 2017 as an in-district Council member, with 12 votes over Democratic third place-finisher Bill Pappa.

 It’s been hard to be the only Republican Council member, Hempstead said on April 16.

-On Monday, Hempstead sat quietly as District D Chairman John Romano revealed that Tom Keegan and Carl Dixon are going to run as in-district Council candidates, and that at large candidates are needed.
+On Monday, Hempstead sat quietly as District D Chairman John Romano revealed that Tom Keegan and Carl Dickens are going to run as in-district Council candidates, and that at large candidates are needed.

 Traditionally, District D has presented multiple candidates for at large Council, but “right now we are deficient in that area,” Romano said, commenting that there have been “some issues” with “both” of the candidates that have come forward for mayor, and “people are hesitant to come forward.”

 Some Norwalk Republicans would like the RTC to endorse unaffiliated Mayoral candidate Lisa Brinton, while others appear to support Darnell Crosland, who recently changed his party affiliation from Democrat to Republican.
 Both hope to unseat Democratic incumbent Mayor Harry Rilling.

 Crosland spoke at Monday’s RTC meeting, run by Vice Chairwoman Liz Lyons in the absence of Chairman Mark Suda.

 “I’m trying to understand offense and defense,” Crosland said. “…I don’t have anything against Democrats, I have something against the Democratic policies.”

 “This campaign for me is about listening to the people in our community and seeing what they want.
 It’s not about making Harry look bad, or the other candidate look bad,” Crosland said. “… I look forward to the debates, I look forward to learning what it means to run the city.”